404hannah/scrabble-scorer/README.md

 - **Undo** - If a mistake is made such as the word is placed incorrectly, the turn could be reversed with the Undo button.
 It is symbolized by the left arrow below the screen.

-- **Challenge** - It uses [dictionaryapi](https://dictionaryapi.dev/) to check if a word exists by providing the part of speech and definition of a word.
+- **Challenge** - It uses [dictionaryapi](https://dictionaryapi.dev/) to check if the word exists by providing the part of speech and definition of a word.

 Thanks for playing!